-His most recent endeavor was running 50 marathons, in all 50 US states, in 50 consecutive days, finishing with the NYC Marathon, which he ran in three hours flat.
+His most recent endeavor was running 50 marathons, in all 50 U.S. states, in 50 consecutive days, finishing with the New York City Marathon, which he ran in three hours flat.
 Nobody thought this would be humanly possible prior to Karnazes historic undertaking.

-Dean and his incredible adventures have been featured on 60 Minutes, The Late Show with David Letterman, CBS News, CNN, ESPN, The Howard Stern Show, NPR's Morning Edition, the BBC, and many others.
-He has appeared on the cover of Runner’s World and Outside, and been featured in TIME, Newsweek, People, GQ, The New York Times, USA TODAY, The Washington Post, Men's Journal, Forbes, The Chicago Tribune, The Los Angeles Times, and the London Telegraph, to mention a few.
-He is a monthly columnist for Men's Health, the largest Men's publication in the world.
+Dean and his incredible adventures have been featured on 60 Minutes, The Late Show with David Letterman, CBS News, CNN, ESPN, NPR and the BBC.
+He has appeared on the cover of Runner’s World and Outside, and been featured in TIME, Newsweek, GQ, The New York Times, The Washington Post and Forbes.

-Always wanting to do more, to give more, to help others in need, Dean has raised hundreds of thousands of dollars for charity through his running and sports career.
-He has participated in the Leukemia Society of America’s “Team-In-Training” and “Man of the Year” programs, has raised money for the Special Olympics and has selflessly contributed his time and energy to numerous youth fitness programs and environmental causes.
+Always wanting to do more, Dean has raised hundreds of thousands of dollars for charity through his running and sports career.
+He has participated in the Leukemia Society of America’s “Team-In-Training” and “Man of the Year” programs, has raised money for the Special Olympics and has selflessly contributed his time to numerous youth fitness programs and environmental causes.
 For his tireless efforts, Dean was awarded the prestigious 2008 Community Leadership Award by the President’s Council on Physical Fitness & Sports.

-Beyond being a celebrated endurance athlete, philanthropist, and bestselling author, Dean is an accomplished businessman with a notable professional career working for several Fortune 500 companies and startups alike.
-A graduate of the McLaren School of Business & Management, he is uniquely able to demonstrate how the lessons learned from athletics can be applied to business, and he is able to convey, with authenticity, the many insights he has gleaned along the way as an athlete and business professional.
+Beyond being a celebrated endurance athlete, philanthropist, and best-selling author, Dean is an accomplished businessman with a notable professional career working for several Fortune 500 companies and startups alike.
+A graduate of the McLaren School of Business & Management, he is uniquely able to demonstrate how the lessons learned from athletics can be applied to business.